Job Opportunity: Postdoctoral Fellow in Time Domain or Stellar Astrophysics26 Oct 2020

 Applicants with previous experience with wide-field time domain surveys, multi-wavelength follow-up of transients, stellar populations in large astronomical datasets, stellar spectroscopy, or analysis of high-cadence stellar light curves are particularly encouraged to apply.

 The nominal start date is Sept 1, 2021.
 Earlier or later start dates are negotiable depending on availability of the applicant.
-The initial appointment will be for two years, renewable for a third year upon satisfactory performance.
-The position comes with an annual starting salary of CAD $66,330 plus benefits, relocation assistance, and a research allowance.
+The position is for two years, renewable for a third year upon satisfactory performance.
+Salary will be commensurate with experience, and the position includes benefits, relocation assistance, and a research allowance.
 Applicants must have earned a PhD in astronomy, astrophysics or a related field at the time of appointment.

 The University of Toronto is home to the Department of Astronomy and Astrophysics (DAA), the Dunlap Institute, the Canadian Institute for Theoretical Astrophysics (CITA) and the Center for Planetary Sciences (CPS), which together host over 130 staff and students in astronomy, who conduct a diverse research program across instrumentation, observation, computation and theory.
 Rated as having one of the highest standards of living in the world, Toronto offers a huge range of indoor and outdoor pursuits, outstanding food and music, and a vibrant and diverse cultural community.